Study abroad fees and costs

 - visa (if necessary)

-If you want to study abroad in the US, you need financial guarantees to get a visa and normally an extra £3,000.
+If you want to study abroad in North America, Australia, or Asia, you will likely be required to present a financial guarantee to get a visa.
+You should also budget for an extra £3,000.

 Grants and funding

-- £185 to £320 for destinations outside Europe, such as Asia and South America.
+- £140 to £210 for destinations outside Europe, such as Asia and South America

 Study abroad budgeting tips

-Before you go abroad, talk to our Study Abroad team, and attend their study abroad sessions.
+Before you go abroad, talk to our Global Mobility team, and attend the study abroad sessions that are offered during the autumn and spring semesters.

 These sessions often have talks from students who have been abroad, and are a great way to find out what it's like to study in another country.